umitnaiivi/LLM-course-2024/README.md

 * Discussing the potential impact of LLMs on different industries
 * Hands-on lab: TBD

-**Week 7: Group project presentations**
+**Week 7: Final report preparation**
-* Students present their final group projects plan, showcasing their understanding and application of LLMs in NLP.
+* Students work on their final reports, showcasing their understanding of the labs and the concepts learned.

 **Group Project submission**
 * Final projects are submitted by 31st December 2024